 It's relatively common for entrepreneurs to try to neglect things like financial planning.
 They might not even think about how much capital they need to get their business up and running.
 As a result, they'll end up with inadequate financing to help them achieve their goals.

 To avoid this from happening, ensure that you'll be preparing your business's financial projection, at least for the first year.
 Doing so allows you to secure your financing, as well as investments.
+For example, having a stable financial structure will make it easier for your business to be sold if that time comes.
+Investors usually work with business brokers that represent SMB's that have real value and a positive financial plan.

 6. Not asking for help